dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

 There is a default method for :gf:`finalize` on ``<object>``.
 The method does nothing.
-It is available so that it is safe for all finalizers to call ``next-method``, a practice that we strongly encourage.
+It is available so that it is safe for all finalizers to call :drm:`next-method`, a practice that we strongly encourage.
 See `Writing finalizers`_.

 After finalization